-Recently, another chemical SIRT1 inhibitor, sirtinol, has gained popularity for its greater specificity (24, 44).
-First described in 2001, sirtinol (Sir two inhibitor napthol) was found to inhibit Sir2p transcriptional activity directly without affecting the other classes of histone deacetylases (44).
-As shown in Fig. 5, We found that sirtinol (30 and 120 $\mu$ M) treatment for 24 or 48 h resulted in a significant decrease in the growth and viability of all of the PCa cell lines tested; this response was much more pronounced at 48 h post-treatment.
-These data are in agreement with a recently published study (45) as well as with our data with nicotinamide (Fig. 4).
+Recently, another chemical Sirt1 inhibitor, sirtinol, has gained popularity for its greater specificity (24,24,44).
+First described in 2001, sirtinol (Sir two inhibitor napthol) was found to inhibit Sir2p transcriptional activity directly without affecting the other classes of HDACs (44).
+As shown in figure 5, We found that sirtinol (30μ M and 120μ M) treatment for 24 hours or 48 hours resulted in a significant decrease in the growth and viability of all the PCa cell lines tested; this response was much more pronounced at 48 hours post treatment.
+This data is in agreement with a recently published study (45) as well as with our data with nicotinamide (Fig. 4).

-To concretely confirm our data and to firmly establish that the observed effect was due solely to SIRT1 inhibition, we employed an additional approach of RNA interference-mediated knockdown of the SIRT1 gene.
-For this purpose, we employed three different shRNA constructs, all of which were effective in knocking down SIRT1, albeit at different levels, compared with the nonsense shRNA control (Fig. 6A).
-Of these three, we selected the sh-Sirt1-271 construct, which was effective in inhibiting SIRT1 in all PCa cell lines (viz.
-DU145, $22R\nu$ 1, and PC3) (Fig. 6A).
-The achieved knockdowns with sh-Sirt1-271 were found to be moderate and significant but not complete, as shown by the quantitation data (Fig. 6B).
-Further, we confirmed shRNA-mediated knockdown of SIRT1 at the enzyme activity level.
-As shown in Fig. 6C, we found sh-Sirt1-271 significantly decreased SIRT1 activity compared with control sh-nonsense in all PCa cells tested. sh-Sirt1-271 was specific for SIRT1 and did not affect other related proteins, such as SIRT2 (data not shown).
-In our next experiment, we evaluated the effect of SIRT1 knockdown, using the sh-Sirt1-271 construct on the growth and viability of human PCa cells.
-We found that sh-Sirt1-271-mediated knockdown of SIRT1 resulted in a marked decrease in the growth and viability of the PCa cells tested compared with the nonsense shRNA control (Fig. 6, D and E).
-Although different levels of SIRT1 protein were present to begin with as well as different levels of knockdown were achieved among the different cell types, the inhibition on cell growth and viability was very similar.
-This may suggest that more than one mechanism is responsible for the biological effects of SIRT1 in PCa cells or that the maximal inhibition of SIRT1 was achieved to produce a maximal inhibition on cell growth and viability in the PCa cells tested.
-These results coupled with the observed inhibition of SIRT1 by nicotinamide and sirtinol suggested that SIRT1 plays a functional role in PCa.
+To concretely confirm our data and to firmly establish that the observed effect were due to solely Sirt1 inhibition, we employed an additional approach of RNA interference mediated knockdown of the Sirt1 gene.
+For this purpose, we employed three different shRNA constructs all of which were effective in knocking down Sirt1 protein, albeit at different levels, compared to the nonsense shRNA control (Fig. 6A).
+Of these three, we selected the sh-Sirt1-271 construct which was effective in inhibiting Sirt1 in all PCa cell lines viz.
+DU145, 22Rv1 and PC3 (Fig. 6A).
+The achieved knockdowns with sh-Sirt1-271 were found to be moderate and significant, but not complete as shown by the quantitation data (Fig. 6B).
+Further, we confirmed shRNA-mediated knockdown of Sirt1 at the enzyme activity level.
+As shown in Fig. 6C, we found sh-Sirt1-271 significantly decreased Sirt1 activity compared to control sh-non-sense in all PCa cells tested. sh-Sirt1-271 was specific for Sirt1 and did not affect other related proteins such as Sirt2 (data not shown).
+In our next experiment, we evaluated the effect of Sirt1 knockdown, using sh-Sirt1-271 construct on the growth and viability of human PCa cells.
+We found that sh-Sirt1-271-mediated knockdown of Sirt1 resulted in a marked decrease in the growth and viability of the PCa cells tested compared to the nonsense shRNA control (Fig. 6D and E).
+Although different levels of Sirt1 protein were present to begin with as well as different levels of knockdown were achieved among the different cell types, the inhibition on cell growth and viability was very similar.
+This may suggest that more than one mechanism is responsible for the biological effects of Sirt1 in PCa cells or that the maximal inhibition of Sirt1 was achieved to produce a maximal inhibition on cell growth and viability in the PCa cells tested.
+These results coupled with the observed inhibition of Sirt1 by nicotinamide and sirtinol suggested that Sirt1 plays a functional role in PCa.